skip to main content

 “Get roommates,” realtor Eric Sztanyo told us.
 “This may be the top money saving tip.
 Getting roommates and an apartment with more rooms is almost always going to be more affordable than buying a single bedroom by yourself.

 "You can save hundreds of dollars every single month by sharing the space.
-Now, roommates always making a living situation a bit trickier, but this is a great money saving tip.”
+Now, roommates always make a living situation a bit trickier, but this is a great money saving tip.”

 This is another one of those questions that will depend on your situation.
 Some realtors take their fee from the landlord, so you won’t have to pay to use their services.

-While amenities may drive up the cost of an apartment, it can also save money in the long run.
+While amenities may drive up the cost of an apartment, they can also save money in the long run.

-“Find an apartment with amenities that cut out or reduce other monthly expenses,” advised Aaron Hockel, vice president of Property Manager Insider, which recently released an apartment guide for the new year.
+“Find an apartment with amenities that cut out or reduce other monthly expenses,” advised Aaron Hockel, vice president of Property Manager Insider.

 “The biggest cost-cutter is usually a solid fitness center, which replaces a gym membership.
 In-unit laundry is another amenity that helps save a surprising amount of money on a monthly basis.